 These monthly payments do have drawbacks, however:

-- Your ability to collect your payments depends in part on your company's ability to make them.
+- Taking your pension benefit as a life annuity means your ability to collect your payments depends in part on your company's ability to make them.
 If your company retains the pension and can't make the payments, a federal agency called the Pension Benefit Guaranty Corporation (PBGC) will pay a portion of them up to a legally defined limit.
-The maximum benefit guaranteed by the PBGC in 2014 is $4,943 per month for most people retiring at age 65.
-The monthly guarantee is lower for retirees before age 65 and larger for post-65 retirees.
+The maximum benefit guaranteed by the PBGC in 2017 is $5,369 per month (straight-life annuity) for most people retiring at age 65.
+The monthly guarantee is lower for retirees before age 65 and larger for those retiring after age 65.
 If responsibility for your payments shifts to an insurance company, it will be the insurance company and not the pension plan that is responsible for your guarantees.2

-Taking the lump sum
+Taking the lump-sum payment

 - You are responsible for making the funds last throughout your retirement.